winya/api-docs/_posts/android/1.0.0/README.md

 ##### MediaTrackChangeListener

-An optional listener to observe track changes in the player (audio, video, ).
+An optional listener to observe track changes in the player (audio, video, text).

 * `onMediaTracksChanged(MediaTrackGroupHolder mediaTrackGroups)`
         - called when the tracks become available or change during playback.